NWylynko/budget-YouTube/README.md

 3. go to http://localhost:3000/
 4. click reset database to set up database
 5. wait for page to reload and select a user

+## warning

+- for currently unknown reasons multier throws an error when uploading a video to an instance of this server running in docker